 If you have not started journaling yet, you might be confused by all the different types of journaling that are available.
 Choose whichever one appeals to you.
 You can stick with one or you can try a variety of different types of journals.
 As I said above, the only person that you have to please with a journal is yourself.

 Bullet journals are one type of journal that has really taken off in the past few years.
-I have not tried bullet journaling yet, but I am considering trying it when my current journal runs out of pages.
+They have small dots in a grid pattern all over the pages, hence the name bullet journal.
 One of the things that sets a bullet journal apart is that the first thing that you put at the beginning is an index so that everything you write is organized.
 You will also need to number the pages.

 Bullet Journal Examples: